bobmk2/sushi-versus/README.md

 # SUSHI-VERSUS

-- I wrote this code for [Node Knockout 2016](https://www.nodeknockout.com/) in 2 days.
+- I wrote this code in [Node Knockout 2016](https://www.nodeknockout.com/) in 2 days.
   - Entry Page: https://www.nodeknockout.com/entries/80-team-kuramae
 - This is multi-play shooting game with sushi.